 The film demonstrates how on a microscopic level tissue damage is also evident.
 In total, the environmental load from particulates on a city dweller is exceptionally high due to exposure to a cocktail of poisons.
 The film’s commentary mentions that pollution was implicated in 30,000 deaths annually in the UK due to a myriad of lung conditions—this is out of a net population of just under 54 million people.
 The scale of mortality is stark compared to that currently of COVID-19 in the UK.
 There is growing anger in the scientific community about the mounting evidence base relating to the outcomes of people recovering from COVID-19 and air pollution.

 Switching pace, at seven minutes into the film, the narrative takes us into the clinic to discover the patient experience.
 Catterall’s knowledge as a clinician and as the medical adviser to the film gave the student filmmakers access to powerful patient testimonies.
 Catterall does not provide much in the way of detail to the production process, which she expresses here in brisk and somewhat clinical terms; “I met some film making students who wanted a theme.
 I wanted some filmmakers to make a film.
 We collaborated.”
 The patient case study is a frequent cinematic trope in medical films and has an important stylistic function as it underpins the injustices in the film.
 Catterall provides a moving insight into the lived reality of chronic medical conditions that negatively impact health and well-being.
-In the film, this takes the form of insight into the life of Jim Foulds, an ex-miner who at 58 years old cannot work and has a poor quality of life.
+In the film, this takes the form of insight into the life of James Holmes, an ex-miner who at 58 years old cannot work and has a poor quality of life.
 Catterall admitted that for some bad cases, “iron lung” respirators were deployed to ease breathing at night—treatment usually associated with use in treatment for respiratory paralysis caused by polio and rapidly becoming redundant with the introduction of successful vaccines for the poliovirus.
 Catterall described how this treatment revealed a systemic flaw with air quality inside hospitals, “I had a patient with severe respiratory disease who had to go into an ‘iron lung,’ as respirators were then called, during the night.
 In the morning her neck and the cotton wool surrounding it were covered in soot from the air in the ward.”
 Hospitals were exempt from complying with the Clean Air Act.
 They were not compelled to modernize their energy use yet produced significant amounts of particulate-based air pollution.

 “devastatingly dangerous to the lungs”